-The student must take 120 credits from the modules in Year 2.
+Full time and sandwich students must take 120 credits from the modules in Year 2.

-Year 2 Compulsory Modules
+Year 2 Compulsory Modules (Full Time and Sandwich)

-The student must take 45 credits from the modules in Compulsory Modules.
+Full time and sandwich students must take 45 credits from the modules in Compulsory Modules (Full Time and Sandwich).